Page updated on 07/09/2018.

 Hillsborough Area Regional Transit in Tampa, FL purchased three Gillig Low Floor hybrid buses in 2004.
 They sound just like their newer siblings because they utilize Allison transmissions, rather than their older siblings that are equipped with Voith transmissions.
-Originally, HART had intended to purchase more hybrids, but saw them as being too cost inhibitive, and instead opted to purchase CNG-powered vehicles.
-The three hybrids will eventually be retired, possibly as soon as later in 2017.
+Originally, HART had intended to purchase more hybrids, but saw them as being too cost prohibitive, and instead opted to purchase CNG-powered vehicles.
+The three hybrids were retired in 2017.

 Ah yes!
 A fresh new coat of paint!
-As of February 22, 2010, all three hybrids are sporting the new blue & white livery.
-However, HART kept the blue sky montage on the roof until the district can come up with a new design.
+As of February 22, 2010, all three hybrids were sporting the new blue & white livery.
+However, HART kept the blue sky montage on the roof with intent that they would come up with a new design…it never happened though.

-Technological advancements in the BAE HybriDrive system have made buses run even more efficiently than their older counterparts.
-With the 2016 (16100-series) buses, the battery is in full operation while the bus is traveling below 25mph.
+Technological advancements in the BAE HybriDrive system have made buses run even more efficiently than their older counterparts at LYNX in Orlando.
+With the 2016 (16100-series) & 2017 (17100-series) buses, the battery is in full operation while the bus is traveling below 25mph.
 Once the bus exceeds that speed, or if the battery depletes below 60%, the diesel engine will kick in and recharge the battery.
 Operators had to receive special training on these buses because when the bus is idle, the engine will make a vibrating noise as if it was shutting off.
 However, the bus is still running even when in idle.
 This advancement creates a much quieter ride than its older counterparts, even when the diesel engine is running.

 Manatee County Area Transit in Bradenton, FL also possesses a fleet of sleek 35 and 40-foot Gillig Low Floor BRT design hybrid buses, also powered by the Allison H 40 EP system.
 MCAT added these buses to its fleet in 2009, with many of them being used along the joint MCAT/SCAT Route 99 (though they are sometimes assigned to other routes depending on demand).